lattice0/true_libopenvpn3/Readme.md

 Use OpenVPN as a true library, no TUN/TAP system calls.

+For a full example putting everything together to do an HTTP request over userspace OpenVPN, check https://github.com/lattice0/hyper_vpn

 # How it works?

 Official OpenVPN3 app only knows about IP packets, it does not know how to transport TCP packets.
 So, everything is done through a TUN interface that it opens in the operating system.
 This library provides a client implementation that creates a virtual TUN, that is, a class that can simulate how a TUN works.
 Therefore, you can do whatever you want and transport your own IP packets.
 I used OpenVPN3 as a dependency, so no patches are needed, I just built upon it.